I gave up coffee, for 30 days in a row.

 It’s also worth mentioning that I think green tea tastes like popcorn.

 – lower risk of cardiovascular disease, diabetes, Alzheimer’s

 – weight loss

-While I don’t think I have noticed any of the above when I drink green tea I will continue to enjoy it.
+While I don’t think I have noticed any of the above, I will continue to enjoy it.

 One of the best times to drink a cup of green tea is after a filling meal.
 Someone once told me that it helps digestion & will make you feel less bloated.
 After trying it I tend to agree.
-I will always order a green tea after a meal at a Chinese or Japanese restaurant.
+I will always order some after a meal at a Chinese or Japanese restaurant.

 Cookies, cakes & breads

 Skincare & Beauty (Balance Me Beautiful)